Retiring Physician Checklist

 Who

-In this instance, I am thinking about folks who have $2M-10M with which to retire.
+In this instance, I am thinking about folks who have a $2M—$10M nest egg.
 Many, but certainly not all, physicians fall into that income category.
-I have a beef with giving general financial advice when you don’t know the net worth and risk tolerance of folks who need to make the plan.
-If you have less than $2M, there are different planning considerations, like more than $10M.
+I have a beef with giving general financial advice when you don’t know the net worth and risk tolerance of the people who need to make the plan.
+If you have less than $2M, there are different planning considerations than there are when you have more than $10M.

 What

-Some issues will be more critical than others for individuals, but you must have at least considered every problem.
+Some issues will be more critical than others for individuals, but you must at least consider every problem.
 Check the box.

 Where

-Where are you going to be when you retire; are you moving?
-For instance, if you are in a state with no income taxes but plan to move to the coasts for retirement, you may think about doing Roth conversions now rather than waiting and paying higher state income taxes on the conversions.
+Where are you going to be when you retire?
+Are you moving?
+For instance, if you live in a state with no income taxes but plan to move to the coasts for retirement, you may want to consider doing Roth conversions now rather than waiting and paying higher state income taxes on the conversions.

 When

-You should start the process as early as possible if you can look at tax diversification and consider addressing sequence of returns risk.
-You might have a plan in place early to lower your taxes and mitigate sequence of return risk.
+If you can look at tax diversification and consider addressing sequence of return risk early on, you should start the process as soon as possible.
+This way, you might have a plan in place early to lower your taxes and mitigate sequence of return risk.

 The Tax Planning Window is a necessary time you might have available to save on overall life-long taxes.
-After you stop making income and before Social Security (at 70) and Required Minimum Distributions (at 72) kick in, you must have a retirement plan in place.
+After you stop making income and before Social Security (at 70) and Required Minimum Distributions (at 72) kick in, you must have a retirement plan.

 Why

 Why do physicians need a retirement checklist?
 Well, let’s stick to money here.
 You need to have some for the rest of your life.
-And you might have other goals as well, such as a legacy to family or to charities.
+You might also have other goals, such as a legacy for your family or charities.

 Have a plan and know it will not go as planned.
 But be able to pivot when things change rather than react.